How to List Installed Packages on Ubuntu Linux

 This article provides detailed steps for listing all installed packages on Ubuntu Linux using the apt and dpkg-query package management tools.
 It highlights the importance of knowing installed packages when diagnosing vulnerabilities or replicating installations.
 Additionally, it discusses how to use filters for a more readable output, or count the total number of installed packages.

-This post shows students and new users steps to list all installed packages on Ubuntu Linux.
+This post shows steps for students and new users to list all installed packages on Ubuntu Linux.
 Knowing which packages are installed on Ubuntu Linux can be important, especially when looking for vulnerable packages or building another machine.
 You want to install some packages on it.

 There are multiple ways to view installed packages on Ubuntu Linux, and we’ll show you a few steps below that will list, count, and show currently installed packages.